Combined Joint Chemical, Biological, Radiological and Nuclear (CBRN) Defence Task Force

 The Task Force benefits from the capability commitments made by Allies at various summit meetings: a Deployable CBRN Analytical Laboratory, a Multirole Exploitation and Reconnaissance Team, and an Aerial Radiological Survey capability.
 These capabilities greatly enhance the Alliance’s defence against WMD and CBRN threats.

-The CBRN Defence Battalion’s mission is to provide a rapidly deployable and credible CBRN defence capability in order to maintain NATO’s freedom of action and operational effectiveness in a CBRN threat environment.
+The Combined Joint CBRN Defence Task Force’s mission is to provide a rapidly deployable and credible CBRN defence capability in order to maintain NATO’s freedom of action and operational effectiveness in a CBRN threat environment.

-The Battalion may be used to provide military assistance to civil authorities when authorised by the North Atlantic Council (NAC), the Alliance’s principal political decision-making body.
-For example, it played a key planning role during the 2004 Summer Olympics in Greece, the NATO 2004 Istanbul and 2006 Riga Summits, where it supported CBRN-related contingency operations.
+The Task Force may be used to provide military assistance to civil authorities when authorised by the North Atlantic Council (NAC), the Alliance’s principal political decision-making body.
+For example, it played a key planning role during the 2004 Summer Olympics in Greece, and the 2004 NATO Summit in Istanbul and the 2006 NATO Summit in Riga, where it supported CBRN-related contingency operations.
+National elements within the Task Force were also deployed in 2020 to help contain the spread of the COVID-19 pandemic; teams worked to disinfect hospitals, offices, airports and several military and civilian emergency vehicles used to transport COVID-19 patients.

-The Battalion is capable of conducting the following tasks:
+The Task Force is capable of conducting the following tasks:

-- Support to national governments in addressing CBRN crises, as approved by the NAC;
+- Support to national governments in addressing CBRN crises, upon request and as approved by the NAC;

 - CBRN reconnaissance and monitoring operations;